 With Toronto trailing Atlanta by only eight late in the third quarter, Antoine Wright went up for a three pointer.
 He, and maybe the Raptors playoff hopes, hit the floor with a thud.
 Wright left the game with a sprained ankle after stepping on Hawks guard Mario West’s foot and was carried off the court in the Raptors 107-101 loss to Atlanta.

-On the bright side for Toronto fans, the Raptors remains deadlocked with Chicago for eighth in the East after New Jersey beat the Bulls in double overtime.
+On the bright side, Toronto remains deadlocked with Chicago for eighth in the East after New Jersey beat the Bulls in double overtime.

-But with Chris Bosh already on the sidelines, Toronto’s infirmary seems to grow larger by the day.
+But with Chris Bosh already on the sidelines, the Raptors infirmary seems to grow larger by the day.
 However, for those Toronto fans that are already dreading another year without a playoff appearance….not so fast!
-Even though the Raptors resemble a MASH unit that’ll be hard-pressed to make the postseason.
+Even though the Raptors resemble a MASH unit, there’s a good chance they’ll make the playoffs.
 Don’t believe me?
 Just compare the schedules of both the Raptors and the Bulls.